jcoleman/tomcat-redis-session-manager/README.markdown

 Possible solutions:

-- Enable the "save on change" feature by setting `saveOnChange` to `true` in your manager declaration in Tomcat's context.xml.
-Using this feature will degrade performance slightly as any change to the session will save the session synchronously to Redis, and technically this will still exhibit slight race condition behavior, but it eliminates as much possiblity of errors occurring as possible. __Note__: There's a tradeoff here in that if you make several changes to the session attributes over the lifetime of a long-running request while other short requests are making changes, you'll still end up having the long-running request overwrite the changes made by the short requests.
+- Enable the "save on change" feature (see the Persistence Policies documentation).
+Technically this will still exhibit slight race condition behavior, but it eliminates as much possiblity of errors occurring as possible. __Note__: There's a tradeoff here in that if you make several changes to the session attributes over the lifetime of a long-running request while other short requests are making changes, you'll still end up having the long-running request overwrite the changes made by the short requests.
 Unfortunately there's no way to completely eliminate all possible race conditions here, so you'll have to determine what's necessary for your specific use case.
 - If you encounter errors, then you can force save the session early (before sending a response to the client) then you can retrieve the current session, and call `currentSession.manager.save(currentSession, true)` to synchronously eliminate the race condition.
 Note: this will only work directly if your application has the actual session object directly exposed.
 Many frameworks (and often even Tomcat) will expose the session in their own wrapper HttpSession implementing class.
 You may be able to dig through these layers to expose the actual underlying RedisSession instance--if so, then using that instance will allow you to implement the workaround.

 Acknowledgements